Armenia entry requirements for Slovenia passport holders

 Slovenian passport holders can visit Armenia without a visa for up to 180 days per year.
 This policy has been in place since 2022 and covers tourism, business, and short-term visits.
 No advance application or fee is needed — just show up at the border.

-Your passport needs to be valid for the entire time you plan to be in Armenia.
-Border officers at Zvartnots Airport check this carefully — if your passport expires before you leave, you will be denied boarding in Ljubljana.
+Your passport needs to be valid for the entire period you plan to stay in Armenia.
+Border officers at Zvartnots Airport check this at the passport control booth before stamping you in.

 Required